MINUMUM ORDER: We don’t have a minimum! Order just one item if that’s all you need. We give a 10% discount for 10 or more of the same design.

-A: We have a Brother Entrepreneur Pro PR1000e for shop use, and a Brother PE770 for convention demonstrations.
+A: We have a Brother Entrepreneur Pro PR1000e and a Brother Entrepreneur 6-Plus PR 670e for shop use, and used a Brother PE770 for convention demonstrations when we used to attend events.
 In the past we have also used Husqvarna-Viking Topaz 30, Husqvarna-Viking H-Class, and Singer Futura CE-250, but would NOT recommend getting any machines from these brands; they were in the shop more than they were in use.
-If you're looking for a starter machine, check out the Brother SE400 combination sewing and embroidery machine for a highly reliable low-cost machine.
+If you're looking for a starter machine, check out the Brother SE400 combination sewing and embroidery machine for a reliable low-cost machine.

 Q: What embroidery software do you use?

 A: We use Embird.
 It's more user-friendly (and significantly less expensive!) than Brother's proprietary software.